S-100 and IEEE-696 Bus List

 "The S-100 Bus Handbook" by Dave Bursky.
 Hayden Press, 1980

-various IMSAI and Altair manuals
+various IMSAI and Altair hardware manuals

 IEEE Standard 696-1983, notes in the "Forward"